samareshbera/samareshbera.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the [Department of Computer Science and Engineering](https://www.iitjammu.ac.in/computer_science_engineering), [IIT Jammu](https://www.iitjammu.ac.in/).
 Before that, I was a C.V.
 Raman Post-Doctoral Fellow in the [Department of Electrical Communication Engineering](https://ece.iisc.ac.in/), IISc Bangalore, India.
 I obtained my PhD and MS degrees from the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in/), India.
 My research interests include software-defined networks, network function virtualization, network security, and 5G network slicing.
+I am a Senior Member of the IEEE and a member of the ACM.

 My full CV is available [here](https://samareshbera.github.io/files/Samaresh_Bera_CV.pdf).